 5. Set the Version for Editing

-If you’re editing an enterprise geodatabase with versioning, you can set the default version using the key version and the name of the version you want to use.
+If you’re using branch versioned data you can set the default version for the map using the key version, followed the name of the version.

 Key-value pair: version=versionname